 A checkbox can be used on the platform for Guaranteed Stop when an instrument is available for trading.
 If you place a Trailing Stop order it will help lock in a particular amount of profits and when you open a position or pending order with this it will stay open for as long as the price moves in your favour, closing automatically if the price changes by a certain amount.
 If this is something you’d be interested, be sure to check out the plus500 minimum deposit UK for opening an account.

 On its website, Plus500 says it offers the complete package, including leverage of up to 1:30, no commissions, tight spreads, free notifications and speedy and reliable execution of orders.
-There are many other trading platforms available, such as GFKX MetaTrader for example, so let’s look at a Plus500 review for comparison.
-According to reviews, the company has a very straightforward and simple to use trading platform and the mobile platform is very well designed, too.
+There are many other trading platforms available, such as GFKX MetaTrader for example, which means the competition is stiff.
+However, our Plus500 review indicates that the company has a very straightforward and simple to use trading platform and the mobile platform is very well designed, too.
 Opening an account is completely digitalized, its FX spreads are very competitive and it provides excellent innovative solutions, such as cryptocurrency CFDs.

 For many years, trading was mainly the preserve of City insiders.
 The revolution of information that the internet provides, followed by the rise of smart devices has been steadily disrupting this, facilitates the designing of platforms that allow anyone to trade instruments easily and at a low cost.
 Previously, traders and investors could pick trades themselves, but information on stocks and other instruments wasn’t easily available.
 Now, however, the fintech industry means that information is more directly available.
 New traders are coming onto the market and people can trade in their spare time instead of it being a full-time job.